lucasquemelli/credit_default_risk_prediction/README.md

 It is unlikely that customer will pay back the EMI after a DPD of 30 days, for example.
 They will achieve DPD 60, they will achieve DPD 90, and so on.
 Maybe, after 30 days a customer can pay back, but after 60 days is very unlikely.
 Thus 60 is going to be our threshold.
 To define the number of EMI payment after which a customer is unkely to pay back: if some person pays the first 3 EMIs, it is very unlikely they will default post that.
 Thus 3 will be our cutoff.

+**Purpose**

+---

+To predict loan defaulters and minimize the risk of loss on the basis of credit history, employment, and demographic data.